Tuesday 16 October 2018

 Welcome to Twydall Tales

-On the grass at the bottom end of Hawthorne Avenue, the Battle of Rorke’s Drift was re-enacted with freshly painted cardboard shields, and on a mountain of rubble where the Tech now stands, I got a sizeable lump on the head when defending Pork Chop Hill in a stone fight.
+On the grass at the bottom end of Hawthorne Avenue the Battle of Rorke’s Drift was re-enacted with freshly painted cardboard shields, and on a mountain of rubble where the Tech now stands I got a sizeable lump on the head when defending Pork Chop Hill in a stone fight.
 When they built the Catholic school on Romany Road, I played in the foundations.
 Sharps Green?
 Yes.
 The chalk pit?
-Yes, and scrumping at the farm on Pump Lane, and finding rhubarb in the allotment off Lower Pump Lane, and getting up to rude but innocent things with the girls in the long grass opposite the golf course on Beechings Way.
+Yes, and scrumping at the orchard on Pump Lane, and finding rhubarb in the allotment off Lower Pump Lane, and getting up to things with the girls in the long grass opposite the golf course on Beechings Way.
 Yes, I did those things.
 And I once strayed beyond the forbidden zone, crossing the top road to visit the glorious Darland Banks, where I whizzed down the slopes in an upturned car bonnet.

 And sometimes I picked the wrong company, as happened on the way back from the Lower Rainham Road one summer evening when the big kids I’d tagged along with came across some gypsy caravans.
 From a crouched position behind a hedge it was suggested we all gather a handful of stones and on the count of three, let them have it.
 I played my part but in the milliseconds it took for the hail of stones to clatter the caravans, I was already up and running.